Young UK investors choose cryptocurrencies over stocks - survey

 Exposing the gap in generations when it comes to investing, a mere 8% of investors aged over 55 aged trade cryptocurrencies.

-Despite the recent pullback, bitcoin has gained nearly 90% this year as large investors, banks from Goldman Sachs (GS.N) to Morgan Stanley (MS.N) and household name companies such as Tesla Inc (TSLA.O) warm to the emerging asset. read more
+Despite the recent pullback, bitcoin has gained nearly 90% this year as large investors, banks from Goldman Sachs to Morgan Stanley and household name companies such as Tesla Inc warm to the emerging asset.

 The spike in interest in cryptocurrencies has come amid a surge in online trading by retail investors, many of them younger people stuck at home with extra cash because of the COVID-19 pandemic.